We hope to see you again soon!

 Depression can be diagnosed by a healthcare professional, who will ask about your symptoms and how they are affecting you and your general health.8 Once a diagnosis is made, a combination of different therapies, including medication, counselling, social support, exercise and self-help techniques, is usually recommended.9

-1. NHS Overview Guide: Clinical depression.
-Available at https://www.nhs.uk/mental-health/conditions/clinical-depression/overview/ [Accessed March 2022]
+1. NHS Overview Guide: Depression in adults.
+Available at https://www.nhs.uk/mental-health/conditions/depression-in-adults/overview/ [Accessed February 2025]

-2. NHS Symptoms Guide: Clinical depression.
-Available at https://www.nhs.uk/mental-health/conditions/clinical-depression/symptoms/ [Accessed March 2022]
+2. NHS Symptoms Guide: Depression in adults.
+Available at https://www.nhs.uk/mental-health/conditions/depression-in-adults/symptoms/ [Accessed February 2025]

 3. American Psychiatric Association.
 Diagnostic and statistical manual of mental disorders, 5th edition (DSM-5).
 Washington, D.C.: American Psychiatric Association; 2013